JaxPlays-Inc/jaxplays.org/content/productions/2024/2024-Carmen.md

 - Drama
 - Opera
 - Romance
-Description: Experience the passion and tragedy of Bizet's Carmen, a tale of love and betrayal, brought to life by the Jacksonville Symphony.
+description: Experience the passion and tragedy of Bizet's Carmen, a tale of love and betrayal, brought to life by the Jacksonville Symphony.
 ---
  The Jacksonville Symphony presents Georges Bizet's timeless and cherished opera, Carmen, on Friday, April 12 at 7:30 p.m. and Sunday, April 14 at 3 p.m.
 Sung in French with English supertitle translations, a world-class cast and the orchestra share the stage for the largest production of the Jacksonville Symphony’s 2023/2024 Season, transforming Jacoby Symphony Hall into an opera house, complemented by vivid 30-foot projection screens serving as “sets.”